akka/akka/akka-docs/src/main/paradox/cluster-routing.md

 # Classic Cluster Aware Routers

+Akka Classic is the original Actor APIs now superseeded by the new more type safe actor APIs.
+For the new API see @ref[routers](typed/routers.md).

 All @ref:[routers](routing.md) can be made aware of member nodes in the cluster, i.e. deploying new routees or looking up routees on nodes in the cluster.
 When a node becomes unreachable or leaves the cluster the routees of that node are